apptainer/singularity-userdocs/quick_start.rst

 commands to download pre-built images from an external resource like the `Container Library <https://cloud.sylabs.io/library>`_ or `Docker Hub <https://hub.docker.com/>`_.

+When called on a native Singularity image like those provided on the Container Library, ``pull`` simply downloads the image file to your system.

 .. code-block:: none